josephsamela/lakecam/readme.md

 # LakeCam

+*Lakecam is Raspberry Pi controlled webcam that posts to Instagram and streams to YouTube!*

 ## Description

 Social media is hard.
 The algorithem expects consistant uploads with unique content, and I just don’t have the time.
 So I built Lakecam - a Raspberry Pi controlled webcam that posts to Instagram and streams to YouTube.
 It was developed for "Quaboag Lakecam Project" but could be useful for other applications too!
 Here's what it does: